yoo2001818/react-sheetify/DESIGN.md

 The presentation layer should talk to data store layer using hooks.
 I haven't figured this out yet, but I think it should be simple as regular form library. something like `useColumn('A3')` or something?

+## Data layer
+We have to store the order of the rows, and actual data of the rows.

+The order can be changed dynamically; the user can freely swap rows.
+To implement this, we'd have to tightly manage the data by react-sheetify itself..

+If we need to separate between data layer, we could provide data conversion layer.
+But still, order management is necessary.